Red-company/RedSecurityStandard/README.md

 6) Proof of a good reputation
 7) Contacts

-* Some projects become members without any requests.
+* Some projects become members by decision of Red company without any requests.

 # Member list